jonlpersson/ed-latimore/site/_products/more-detail-than-summaries-less-time-than-reading-book.md

           much on being right or wrong, we should think probabilistically, embrace uncertainty, and examine our beliefs and opinions as hypotheses to be tested.
+      - heading: '"Man''s Search For Meaning" by Viktor Frankl'
+        text: >-
+          Viktor Frankl reflects on his experiences as a prisoner in Nazi concentration camps during World War II.
+He describes the psychological trauma and suffering inflicted by such extreme dehumanization, as well as his realization that finding purpose and meaning in life sustained those prisoners who managed to survive.
+          Frankl concludes that meaning comes from dedication to a worthy cause or another person, allowing even severely suffering people to find the strength to endure and prevail.
 ---